 Admission

 Students may be admitted to the department provided they have graduated from an accredited college with an average of B or better.
-They should have completed fifteen (15) semester hours in the social sciences, nine of which must have been in political science.
+It is recommended (though not required) that they have completed fifteen (15) semester hours in the social sciences, including nine in political science.
 The Graduate Record Examination (GRE) is required.

 Course Requirements